SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 `morris_effects = morris_sensitivity(prob::DiffEqBase.DEProblem,alg,t,param_range,param_steps;kwargs...)`

-Here, `f` is just the model (as a julia function or a `DEProblem`) you want to run the analysis on, `param_range` requires an array of your range for the parameters as an array of the lower bound and the upper bound, `param_steps` decides the value of \Delta in the equation above and `relative_scale`, the above equation takes the assumption that the parameters lie in the range `[0,1]` but as this is not always the case scaling is used to get more informative, scaled effects.
+Here, `f` is just the model (as a julia function or a `DEProblem`) you want to run the analysis on, `param_range` requires an array of 2-tuples with the lower bound and the upper bound, `param_steps` decides the value of \Delta in the equation above and `relative_scale`, the above equation takes the assumption that the parameters lie in the range `[0,1]` but as this is not always the case scaling is used to get more informative, scaled effects.